lfgberg/lfgberg.org/content/_index.md

-# whoami

 I'm a Cybersecurity student at Penn State, and the President of the [Competitive Cybersecurity Organization (CCSO)](https://ccso.psu.edu/).
 I'm interested in physical and IoT/OT Security, and am extremely passionate about SCUBA and underwater photography.
-If you're interested in hearing me yap more checkout [About Me]({{< ref "/about" >}} "About Me").
+If you're interested in hearing me yap more about myself checkout [About Me]({{< ref "/about" >}} "About Me").